gschmutz/stream-processing-workshop/05-twitter-data-ingestion-with-apache-nifi/README.md

 ![Alt Image Text](./images/nifi-twitter-processor-properties-1.png "Schema Registry UI")

-On the properies page, we configure the properties for getting data from twitter.
+On the properties page, we configure the properties for getting data from twitter.

 ![Alt Image Text](./images/nifi-twitter-processor-properties-2.png "Schema Registry UI")

 Change the **Twitter Endpoint** to **Filter Endpoint** and configure the **Consumer Key**, **Consumer Secret**, **Access Token** and **Access Token Secret** with the settings from the Twitter Application.

 You can find the steps for creating a new Twitter Application [here](../99-misc/99-twitter-app/README.md).

 Set the **Terms to Filter On** with the terms you want to filter on.

 ![Alt Image Text](./images/nifi-twitter-processor-properties-3.png "Schema Registry UI")